sergeinack3/PowerEduc/lib/tcpdf/readme_powereduc.txt

 * deleted cache/ doc/ examples/
 * modified config/tcpdf_config.php
-    Default values for K_PATH_MAIN and K_PATH_URL are automatically set for the Moodle installation.
-K_PATH_CACHE set to Moodle datadir cache.
+    Default values for K_PATH_MAIN and K_PATH_URL are automatically set for the PowerEduc installation.
+K_PATH_CACHE set to PowerEduc datadir cache.
-    K_PATH_URL_CACHE can't be mapped in Moodle as datadir should not be accessible directly.
+    K_PATH_URL_CACHE can't be mapped in PowerEduc as datadir should not be accessible directly.
 However, it doesn't seem to be used within the library code.